gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 Repeat for Windows if possible, or show one screenshot and mention both VMs were configured the same way

-## Step 2: Install and Verify Snort on Ubuntu
+## Step 2: Install Snort on Ubuntu

 The second step in the lab was installing Snort on the Ubuntu VM.
 This ensured the IDS was available before configuring networking and generating traffic.